Don’t Make a Bad Trade Show Tradeoff

 A recent article on MarketingProfs presents an infographic that contains several interesting facts.
 All were gleaned from research studies conducted by Marketing Sherpa, the Direct Marketing Association, and several respected universities.
 For starters, it seems that print is much more compatible with the ways our minds work.

-- Our brains expend 21% less cognitive effort processing print media; It’s just easier
+- Our brains spend 21% less cognitive effort processing print media; It’s just easier

 - Recall of a print ad is 70% higher than for a digital counterpart